VallesMarinerisExplorer/OpenEngineer/README.md

 # SpacecraftDesigner
-Design your very own spacecraft using FreeCAD and wizardry.
+Design your very own spacecraft using FreeCAD.

 Spacecraft Designer is meant to create spacecraft for the Explorers repository. https://github.com/VallesMarinerisExplorer/Explorers/tree/main